A Complete Guide to Cybersecurity

 Primarily designed in 1990 to protect telephone exchanges, the Computer Misuse Act 1990 also prosecutes criminals for unauthorized access to computers for the purpose of modifying, removing, or tampering with data, as well as malicious cybercrime and cyber attacks like ransomware and DDoS attacks.

-This includes cybercriminals that have committed a cybercrime in the UK or computers that are located in the UK.
-The information that’s illegally accessed by a cybercriminal doesn’t necessarily need to be PII (personally identifiable information) that cybercriminals use to commit identity fraud or identity theft.
+This includes cybercriminals who have committed a cybercrime in the UK or computers located in the UK.
+The information illegally accessed by a cybercriminal doesn’t necessarily need to be PII (personally identifiable information) that cybercriminals use to commit identity fraud or identity theft.

 As stated by the CPS (Crown Prosecution Services), a “computer” refers to devices like smartphones, tablets, and other devices besides personal desktop computers that store, retrieve, and process sensitive information and data.